Carl-Chinatomby/img-search/Description.md

 use the images database to relate to it.

 ###Video:
 Video's are uploaded as a zip file.
-The zip file conists of several clips which may have several sequences.
+The zip file consists of several clips which may have several sequences.
 This is extracted into a folder.
 Histograms are created for each frame of the clip.
 We calculate the differences between the histograms.
-If there difference is higher then a thresholdvalue (constant set in program) then we determine determine that a scene change has been made and create a list of lists of frame numbers for that scene.
+If there difference is higher then a threshold value (constant set in program) then we determine determine that a scene change has been made and create a list of lists of frame numbers for that scene.
 We then have everything broken into scenes.
 We take a frame from the first scene, middle scene, and last